jkellerer/fhem-smarter-coffee/README.md

    define coffee-machine SmarterCoffee
    ~~~

-The module has been tested with FHEM 5.7 (running on Linux) and smarter coffee firmware 22.
+_Note_: The module has been tested with FHEM 5.7 (running on Linux) and smarter coffee firmware 22.

 Contributing
 ------------